define-private-public/PSRayTracing/README.rst

 Thanks
 ******

-We’re all working off of the works of others, in some way or another.
+We're all working off of the works of others, in some way or another.
 Let me highlight those that had a bit more of an impact on this project.

 * `Peter Shirley <https://twitter.com/Peter_shirley>`_, he wrote this book series initially

 * `Matt Godbolt <https://twitter.com/mattgodbolt>`_ for his compiler explorer tool.
 It has been invaluable when trying to play code golf for generated assembly and seeing if things get vectorized.
-It’s a must use for anyone who doing performance tweaking in C++
+It's a must use for anyone who doing performance tweaking in C++

 * `Nic Taylor <https://twitter.com/NicTVG>`_ for his ``atan2()`` approximation